Please explain the differences between Goodyear Welted Leather Soles, Rubber Soles etc...

 How can I look after my shoes?

-Below is some general shoe care advice:
+Here you can find some general shoe care advice.

 Always use a shoe horn when putting on your shoes.
 This will keep the backs strong and sturdy.